Become a member

 Learn about the club & the sport

 Read the basic briefing notes applicable to your stage of flying

 Do some background reading - Gliding is a mixture of practical experience, skill and knowledge.
-Get some good gliding books (either from your library or available to purchase at the office), subscribe to "Sailplane & Gliding" and read the articles, there is also a lot of information on the British Gliding Association website at www.gliding.co.uk
+Get some good gliding books (either from your library, available to purchase at the office, or a number of loan copies are kept in the clubhouse), subscribe to "Sailplane & Gliding" and read the articles, there is also a lot of information on the British Gliding Association website at www.gliding.co.uk

 Finally - enjoy yourself !
 Gliding is a great sport, you can keep learning every season, will make friends you keep for a lifetime and have experiences most people don't even dream about.